 Between five and seven million Americans are affected by scoliosis.
 Considering the number of back conditions that exist, scoliosis is the most devastating considering its lasting effects dedicated to postural impairments, pain, and mobility.
-Fortunately, our Atlanta Orthopedic Doctors can provide long-lasting relief for patients who are affected by scoliosis.
+Fortunately, our Atlanta Orthopedic Specialists can provide long-lasting relief for patients who are affected by scoliosis.

 Scoliosis refers to an unnatural curvature of the spine.
 Most patients’ spines are vertical and straight, while those with scoliosis suffer from a sideways curvature that impacts their mobility, posture, and flexibility.
 Scoliosis has the potential to develop anywhere within the spine but often exists near the chest area and in the lower region of the back.
 Despite the length of this condition’s existence, the causes of scoliosis are still largely unknown although neurological diseases, blunt trauma, and tumors are responsible for approximately 20% of all cases.

 Another interesting quality of scoliosis is how it affects women twice as much as men, as well as the fact that it’s primarily found once someone turns 10 years old.
 People who develop scoliosis during their life are at a higher risk of passing the condition to their children.

 Types of Scoliosis Treated By Our Atlanta Orthopedic Doctors

 There are five unique types of scoliosis that are treated by our Atlanta Orthopedic Doctors.
 These types include: